 Shopping in East Hampton is about as luxurious as it gets.
 Expect high-end designer brands and a handful of gorgeous boutiques catering to the well-heeled.
 Below are a few must-stop shops around Main Street in East Hampton, which is super walkable.

-- Book Hampton — A wonderful selection of world class books with a small town bookshop vibe.
+- Book Hampton — A wonderful selection of world-class books with a small-town bookshop vibe.
+No Hamptons travel guide would be complete without mentioning that you MUST go here.

 - Ralph Lauren East Hampton – Come for the denim, stay for the gorgeous landscaping (see above photo).